Main navigation english

 Our Mission

-To enhance the health of all people and communities in Canada, particularly those who are structurally disadvantaged, and to contribute to a healthier and more equitable world
+To enhance the health and well-being of all people and communities in Canada, particularly those who face structural disadvantage, and to contribute to a healthier and more equitable world

 VALUES